paver/paver/docs/source/getting_started.rst

 function within your task if you wish.
 The function name determines the name of the task.
 The docstring is what shows up in Paver's help output.

-The tasks that are defined `last` are the ones that are given preference for the short name like "sdist".
-All tasks also have a long name, which is how we can refer to the old sdist command.

 With that task in our pavement.py, ``paver sdist`` is all it takes to build a source distribution after generating a setup file